yaronma/riddles-maxrect/docs/solution.md

 build the extended edge (the 'l' will be 0 and the 'r' will be the containers' 'r') add all intersecting points of the current extended edge with the previously processed edge to the list of points

-// Find the largest possible rectangle the the next point is it's upper-left corner For each point in the list of points:
+For each point in the list of points find the largest possible rectangle the the next point is it's upper-left corner
-* For all the points on the same edge with higer Y coordinates value
-* Start with the X axis of the point

-### A More Mathematical Definition
+### Complexity
+The complexity of this algorithm is *O(N^4)* Since for every point we scan maximum of O(N^2) other points

 ## Solution 3: The Real Solution
 ### Overview